maniraniyal/BigData/README.md

 ![](https://github.com/maniraniyal/BigData/blob/master/19.png?raw=true)

 14. Now we will setup passwordless ssh for Hadoop.
-First check if you already have passwordless ssh authentication setuped; if it is new Ubuntu installation most likely it wouldn't be the case.
-If passwordless ssh authentication is not setuped please follow next step othervise skip it.
+First check if you already have passwordless ssh authentication setup; if it is new Ubuntu installation most likely it wouldn't set up.
+If passwordless ssh authentication is not setup, please follow next step othervise skip it.

    **ssh localhost**
 ![](https://github.com/maniraniyal/BigData/blob/master/20.png?raw=true)